 His sweeps and transitions are excellent, but the open guard leaves too many potential finishing opportunities for this top-notch all-around mat warrior.

-But the accurate description of his fighting style is an all-around fighter.
-There are no weak spots in the game of Craig Jones, so you must be one step ahead of him if you plan to defeat him.
+But the accurate description of his fighting style is that he is an all-around fighter.
+There are no weak spots in Craig Jones’s game, so you must be one step ahead of him if you plan to defeat him.
 It can be hard sometimes, can it?

 Craig Jones B-Team Jiu Jitsu